Michael Jackson’s Autopsy Reportedly Surprised Detective Scott Smith

 “When I showed up to go into the autopsy, you know, they had a little cover over the window and they were looking to make sure it was just me, then they usher me in right away, closed the door and locked it,” he said.

-Smith said he found himself looking at Jackson’s scalp, noting that the pop star was always in a wig when in public thanks to a 1984 burn he experiencing while filming a Pepsi commercial.
+Smith said he found himself looking at Jackson’s scalp, noting that the pop star was always in a wig when in public thanks to a burn he experienced in 1984 while filming a Pepsi commercial.
 He was surprised at the extent of Jackson’s injuries — which he hid for years via treatment.

 “Looking at his scalp, and the top of his head being severely scarred,” Smith said.